peeyush10234/triplet-loss-anomaly-detection/README.md

 This project aims to develop a deep learning-based anomaly detection system for target images.
 This system can be integrated into a factory assembly line as an inspection tool for manufactured products.
 Our approach uses the combination of AutoEncoder and triplet loss to detect defective(anomalies) images.

 ## Data Loading and Preprocessing
 The first step in our pipeline is data loading and preprocessing.
 The images are labelled as OK and NG, where 'NG' represent the anomaly(defected) images.
 Image info, which is image path and image label is stored in 'image_path.csv'.
 The images in this CSV file represent the original images.
-After storing image info, the next part is to extract a rectangular around the circular cross-section (area of concern).
+After storing image info, the next part is to extract a rectangle around the circular cross-section (area of concern).
 Below are the examples for the same.

 <p align="center">
   <img src="images/example.png?raw=true" alt="Sublime's custom image"/>